 Nitrogen is frequently used to purge the space in crude oil and processed fuel tanks to avoid the ingress of air.
 The oxygen from air could cause an explosive atmosphere inside the tank resulting in hazardous conditions.

 A range of industrial cylinder gases are used for welding and cutting of metals during maintenance and construction operations.
-Welding equipment such as torches, electrodes and related PPE for safety are also required.
+Welding equipment such as torches, electrodes and related personal protection equipment (PPE) for safety are also required.

-The analytical instrumentation that is used to measure the composition of process streams requires high purity instrumentation gases such as helium for gas chromatography or hydrogen for FID detectors to function.
-These instruments also require frequent calibration using high precision calibration gas mixtures which are available from the Coregas specialty gases product range.
+The analytical instrumentation used to measure the composition of process streams in process control applications requires high purity instrumentation gases such as helium for gas chromatography or hydrogen for FID detectors to function.
+These instruments also require frequent calibration using high precision calibration gas mixtures which are available from our specialty gases product range.

 Flammable gases such as methane or propane and toxic gases such as hydrogen sulphide are abundant on refineries and petrochemical processing plants.
 It is common to mitigate the risks associated with leaks of these gases with the use of fixed or portable gas detection equipment which is permanently sniffing for leaks.
 Gas detection devices require frequent testing and occasional calibration using high precision specialty gases mixtures which simulate the toxic or flammable gases to be detected.